Scoring genre clarity...

 Quick text summary

-Scindistella scored 78/100 on Steam Analyser — Good for a Steam capsule.
+Scindistella scored 78/100 on Steam Analyzer — Good for a Steam capsule.
 Top priority fix: [uniqueness_polish] Incorporate a distinctive visual hook such as a signature fighter silhouette, unique weapon effect, or stylized UI element that communicates the fast-paced arcade mechanic and differentiates from generic space combat.

 Capsule scores by dimension